-Lipid nanoparticles (LNPs) are nanoscale particles composed of lipids and used as delivery vehicles for drugs, including mRNA.
-LNP based mRNA delivery are the most popular methods and offers several benefits, including increased stability and delivery efficiency, reduced immunogenicity, customization, and clinical success.
-These advantages make LNPs a promising tool for the development of safe and effective mRNA-based treatments and vaccines.
+Lipid nanoparticles (LNPs) are nanoscale particles composed of lipids and are used as delivery vehicles for drugs, including mRNA.
+LNP based methods are the most popular methods for mRNA delivery and offer several benefits, including increased stability, increased delivery efficiency, reduced immunogenicity, customizability, and a history of clinical success.
+These advantages make LNPs a promising tool for the development and application of safe and effective mRNA-based treatments and vaccines.

 - Reduced immunogenicity: LNPs can help reduce the immunogenicity of mRNA by shielding the mRNA from the immune system and preventing the activation of innate immune responses.
 This can improve the safety and efficacy of mRNA-based therapies and vaccines.

 - Customization: The composition of LNPs can be modified to improve their properties, such as stability, delivery efficiency, and immunogenicity.
 This allows for customization of LNPs toward specific applications, such as vaccines or therapies targeting specific diseases.

 - Clinical success: LNPs have been used successfully in the development of mRNA vaccines for COVID-19, showing high efficacy and safety in clinical trials.
 This success has increased interest in the use of LNPs for other mRNA-based therapies and vaccines.

 |RNA Integrity/size||Capillary Electrophoresis||>80%||√|